Category: Blogging

 Picking Blackberries as a Life Analogy

-Recently, my husband and I were on a hunt for wild blackberries in a natural area close to our home.
+Recently, my husband and I were hunting for wild blackberries in a natural area close to our home.
 If you’ve ever picked blackberries, you know that flesh wounds are nearly inevitable as the juicy berries are nestled among sharp thorn bushes.
-I was reminded of that afresh as I incurred scratches all over…
+I was reminded of that afresh as I incurred scratches all over my arms…

 -

-With the recent news of not one mass shooting, but TWO in 24 hours in the United States, it can be challenging to know what to say, do, or how to pray.
+Mass shootings are on the rise in the United States.
+When that level of tragedy happens, it can be challenging to know what to say, do, or how to pray.
 In the last quarter-century, shootings have gone from virtually unheard of to, tragically, painfully frequent.
-Make no mistake: each and every shooting is…
+Make no mistake: each and every shooting is a terrible…

 -

-Variety: The Spice of Life … and Writing
+Variety is the Spice of Life and Writing

 Many suggest that picking a niche to blog about is the way to success.
 They may be right, but I decline to narrow my focus.
 Here is a look at my wide range of topics.